 The second theme of this paper, not previously allowed for in actuarial studies, is the treatability of a genetic disorder.
-Kidney failure (known as end-stage renal disease (ESRD)) is a standard cause of claim under most critical illness (CI) contracts, and there is little or nothing that can be done to affect the progression of APKD to ESRD.
+Kidney failure is a standard cause of claim under most critical illness (CI) contracts, and there is little or nothing that can be done to affect the progression of APKD to ESRD.
 Then, however, survival depends on renal replacement therapy (RRT, meaning dialysis and/or a kidney transplant).
-The availability of RRT varies from country to country and from time to time; it is expensive, time-consuming, and transplants are critically dependent on a supply of kidneys from cadavers or living donors.
+The availability of RRT varies from country to country and over time; it is expensive and time-consuming, and transplants are critically dependent on a supply of kidneys from cadavers or living donors.
 The implications for life insurance, clearly, depend on what it is reasonable to assume about RRT.
-This feature has not been too important in previous actuarial studies, usually because a disorder is currently untreatable (Huntington's disease, early-onset Alzheimer's disease) but it will increasingly matter as treatments are developed or because screening and prophylactic surgery may be possible (see Gui & Macdonald (2003)).
+This feature has not been too important in previous actuarial studies, usually because a disorder is currently untreatable (Huntington's disease, early-onset Alzheimer's disease), but it will increasingly matter as treatments are developed or because screening and prophylactic surgery may be possible (see Gui and Macdonald 2003).

-At first sight, the availability of treatment ought to alleviate any insurance problems caused by presymptomatic genetic testing, but this may not be true.
-Where the treatment is effective but drastic, such as double mastectomy for carriers of BRCA1 or BRCA2 mutations, many at-risk persons might not want the treatment, and hence might choose not to be tested.
+At first sight, the availability of treatment ought to alleviate any insurance problems caused by presymptomatic genetic testing, for individuals and insurers, but this may not be true.
+Where the treatment is effective but drastic, such as double mastectomy for carriers of BRCA1 or BRCA2 mutations, many at-risk persons might not want the treatment and hence might choose not to be tested.
 If the insurance industry signals that testing and treatment is a precondition for insurance at reasonable cost, this could be deemed to be interference in the person's medical autonomy.
-An even more extreme example would be a disorder so severe that persons with a family history would be declined: then a 'clear' test result, and a 'lenient' moratorium, would be the only route to obtaining insurance, and again signals from the insurance industry could be a factor in the decision to be tested.
+An even more extreme example would be a disorder so severe that persons with a family history would be deelined: then a "clear" test result, and a "lenient" moratorium, would be the only route to obtaining insurance, and again signals from the insurance industry could be a factor in the decision to be tested.
 This is a possibility that the industry would perhaps be wise to avoid.